dibyendumajumdar/Suravi/README.md

 [luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Planned
 [luaffi](https://github.com/dibyendumajumdar/ravi-ffi) | Based on luaffi/luaffifb, this library provides a LuaJIT FFI interface for stock Lua 5.3 / Ravi | Included
 [Penlight](https://github.com/stevedonovan/Penlight) | A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
-Much of the functionality is inspired by the Python standard libraries | Planned
+Much of the functionality is inspired by the Python standard libraries | Included

 # Downloads